amirouche/arew-scheme/manual/user/README.md

 engine, Babelia comes with mini-language that allows to express what you are looking for.

-Upon a query, babelia will return what is called **hits** those are the documents that match the query you entered in the input box, relying on the following rules:
+Upon query, babelia will return what is called **hits** those are the documents that match the query you entered in the input box, relying on the following rules:

 1. All words separated by space will appear *verbatim* in hits.
-Punctuation characters are ignored e.g. dash `-` or `,` or `;` except the exclamation mark, dash `-` and minus `,` as explained in the following rules.
+Punctuation characters are ignored such as two-dots `:` or question mark `?` or colon `;` except the exclamation mark, dash `-` and minus `,` as explained in the following rules.

 2. Two or more words separated by space and wrapped in double quotes will appear *verbatim* in hits e.g. `"search engine tooling"`